What is Disaster Recovery (DR)?

 - Office vandalism or damage

-Many businesses also opt for a disaster recovery as a service (DRaaS) strategy, a model that lets you duplicate and host servers in a separate datacenter through a third-party provider.
-Some cloud vendors offer a native DRaaS solution, which simplifies the installation process.
-Businesses rely on the third-party vendor to not be affected by the same disaster, and the moment a disaster strikes the original business, the third-party vendor will initiate a DR plan when the enterprise cannot.
+Many businesses also opt for a disaster recovery as a service (DRaaS) strategy, a model that allows companies to duplicate and host servers in a separate datacenter through a third-party provider.
+Some cloud vendors offer a native DRaaS solution, which simplifies the installation and onboarding processes.
+Once onboarded, companies enjoy the immediate benefits of DR protection.
+And since this service is cloud-based, it is elastic, able to accommodate the growing or shrinking needs of the client.